FrankM1/layerwp-plugin/readme.md

-# This was an expiriment and is no longer maintained.
+# This was an experiment and is no longer maintained.
 Use layer as a theme [LayersWP](http://www.layerswp.com/download/layers/)

 ## Synopsis